Joanartdacosta/joanartdacosta/README.md

 <p>I’m currently focused in learning **Next.js & React** while I am working in projects.</p>

 <p>After few years working in Pharmaceutical Industry, I found a new passion - coding.
-Now, I am looking forward for opportunities to develop mu career IT.</p>
+Now, I am looking forward for opportunities to develop my career IT.</p>

 <p> I will be very happy to welcome you.
 For more information about me, services or collaborations you can contact me using my socials or writing directly to my email: jrtdacosta@gmail.com.
 My personal webpage: https://joanartdacosta.github.io/</p>